Physiome-ODE: A Benchmark for Irregularly Sampled Multivariate Time Series Forecasting Based on Biological ODEs: Experiments

 \paragraph{Experimental Protocol.} In our experiments models have to predict the last 50\% of the time series after observing the first 50\%.
 We use 5-fold cross validation, and for each fold we split the data into training, validation and test set with a ratio of 70:20:10.
 Additionally, we resample the sparse observation mask to transform each instance into an IMTS\@.
 The evaluation metric is the mean square error (MSE).
 For simplicity, we randomly sample 10 hyperparameter configurations and fitted each model on a single fold per dataset, selecting the configuration with the lowest validation MSE\@.
 The winning configuration per model is then trained and evaluated on all 5 folds (see \Cref{app:hype}).
 We run the benchmark experiments on a cluster of 4 NVIDIA 4090 GPUs with 24 GB\@.

 \paragraph{Empirical Results.} The numbers presented in \Cref{tab:main_results} are the mean and standard deviation of MSE for 5 folds.
-LinODEnet~\citep{Scholz2022.Latenta,mione_workflow_management_system_2024} performs the best in 29 datasets followed by GraFITi~\citep{Yalavarthi2024.GraFITi}.
+Overall, LinODEnet~\citep{Scholz2022.Latenta,mione_workflow_management_system_2024} is the best-performing model, winning the most datasets and having the highest average rank.
 On the other hand, the average rank of GraFITi (2.20) is close to that of LinODEnet (2.10).
 Surprisingly, GraFITi-C performs better than Neural Flows and GRU-ODE-Bayes and has an average rank of 2.86.
 This is because datasets like \texttt{DUP01} and \texttt{DOK01} are too hard to forecast, hence the complex models cannot improve upon the accuracy of a constant model.
 Other datasets are too simple that even a constant model yields MSE close to 0.0025, which is the lowest value possible to achieve due to the normal-distributed noise with a variance of 0.05.

 In order to check how good our $\JGD$ score can measure the difficulty in forecasting of a time series we plot $\JGD$ score vs the best MSE score achieved in \Cref{fig:mse_jgd}.
 It can be observed that $\JGD$ fulfills its purpose of finding challenging and interesting ODE models.
 More specifically $\JGD$ and the test MSE of the best performing model are correlated with a Spearman coefficient of 0.77.